The rehearsal dinner is one of the most underrated parts of planning a wedding, which is a little unfair.

 When you think about it, rehearsal dinners have everything you love about a wedding—delicious food and drinks, music, convivial atmosphere, and the love of family and friends.

 The Lightner Museum is no stranger to weddings, so we’re sharing our tips for how to plan a rehearsal dinner that will set the perfect tone for your upcoming wedding weekend.
-Read on for all of the rehearsal dinner details!
+Read on for all of our tips on how to plan a rehearsal dinner!

-Traditionally, the wedding has been hosted by the bride’s family, and the rehearsal dinner by the groom’s family.
+Traditionally, the wedding is hosted by the bride’s family and the groom’s family will pay for the rehearsal dinner.
 Nowadays, couples are realizing that this arrangement doesn’t work for everyone.

 Perhaps it’s a same-sex couple getting married.
 Or certain family members live out of town and find it difficult to plan a rehearsal dinner over a long distance.